Hendrix-CS/csci235/projects/build_program_robot.md

 pin 1 low and pin 2 high spins the motor in the other direction.
 The direction it spins depends on how the two motor wires are connected to the motor outputs.

 We use six Arduino outputs to control these pins - three for each motor.
+A major constraint on the assignment of Arduino pins to motor driver pins is that only Arduino pins 3, 5, 6, 9, 10, and 11 are able to send PWM signals.
 Wire the pins as follows:

 | Arduino Pin | Motor Driver Pin |
 | ----------- | ---------------- |